Skip to main content Skip to footer

 Seed treatment for other crops: There are no guidelines for additional crops because currently the relevant pathogens are not considered as high-risk pathogens.
 Monitoring programs will continue to be carried out and serve as basis for regular reviews of the need for specific guidelines.

-Monitoring Results and Use Recommendations
+Monitoring Results and Recommendations

 At the annual meeting, the working group reviews the current year's monitoring results and decides whether they require changes be made to the next year's use recommendations.
 The minutes of those meetings are below.